0xZeroLabs/.github/profile/README.md

 ## About us

 We're a startup committed to solving the intricate challenges that hinder self-sovereignty.
-Our goal is to simplify the process of empowering individuals with control over their data, thereby safeguarding their privacy.
-Founded in Nigeria, we're dedicated to tackling global challenges and are collaborating with teams internationally to achieve the collective goal of empowering digital freedom.
+Our goal is to simplify the process of empowering individuals with control over their data, thereby safeguarding their privacy and empowering digital freedom.

 ## Our initiatives